-You do not need to have a face-to-face assessment if you are terminally ill and claiming under special rules (pages 19 to 20).
+You do not need to have a face-to-face assessment if you are terminally ill and claiming under special rules.

 Getting help from a welfare rights adviser

 Getting support from an experienced welfare rights adviser can help your application.